cmdcolin/oddgenes/README.md

 ### Overlapping genes

-It is possible for gene sequences to overlap possibly in alternate coding frames
+It is possible for gene sequences to overlap, on different strands (sense-antisense) or same strand, possibly in alternate coding frames

 https://en.wikipedia.org/wiki/Overlapping_gene